The Effects of Divorce: Is It Harder on Boys?

 Reams and reams of research exist on the long-term effects of divorce on children, and on boys in particular.

 Some experts seem to believe that divorce and life in a single-parent home permanently damages children, while others claim that children with divorced or separated parents suffer no negative long-term effects.
 The truth is undoubtedly somewhere in between.

 The Truth About Divorce

-In an ideal world, a boy lives with his mother and his father, experiences a sense of belonging and significance, and learns to be capable and competent as he grows up.
+In an ideal world, a boy lives with his parents, experiences a sense of belonging and significance, and learns to be capable and competent as he grows up.
 (Obviously, even boys with married parents do not always experience this ideal situation!)
 When parents no longer live together, life for a boy becomes more complicated, but it need not be impossible.

 There are indeed risks associated with having divorced or separated parents:

 - Boys are more likely to react to parents' divorce with anger, academic problems, truancy or aggressive behavior than girls, who may try to please adults by suppressing feelings.

-- Boys are more likely to suffer from depression when the father leaves the home, especially when a boy is not able to spend time with him consistently.
+- Boys are more likely to suffer from depression when one parent leaves the home, especially when a boy is not able to spend time with them consistently.

-- Boys may also lose connection with a mother because she must work longer hours to provide for the family and keep a home running.
+- Boys may also lose connection with the other because they must work longer hours to provide for the family and keep a home running.